chezersamonte/Windows-Server-2022-Learning-Journey/README.md

 * DNS
 * DHCP
 * PowerShell
-* Windows Server Administration Tools

-The lab allows me to safely practice configurations, troubleshooting, administration, and common system administration tasks without affecting a production environment.
+The lab provides a safe environment where I can practice server administration, configuration, troubleshooting, and common system administration tasks.

 ---

 # 📚 Learning Journey

-I will gradually add each completed part to this repository as I finish the corresponding **PDF documentation, lab exercises, and learning materials**.
+I will gradually add each completed part to this repository along with **PDF documentation, screenshots, lab exercises, and PowerShell scripts**.

-### Part 1 — Windows Server Introduction & Lab Setup
+### Part 1 — Installing Windows Server

 📄 **Status:** 🔄 In Progress

-Introduction to Windows Server, virtualization, lab planning, and setting up the initial Windows Server environment.
+Installing Windows Server in the virtual lab environment and completing the initial installation and configuration.

 ---

-### Part 2 — Installing Windows Server

-📄 **Status:** ⏳ Coming Soon

-Installation and initial setup of Windows Server in the virtual lab environment.

----

-### Part 3 — Server Manager & Basic Configuration
+### Part 2 — Server Manager & Basic Configuration

 📄 **Status:** ⏳ Coming Soon